Rookie QB progress reports: How the 13 drafted look so far

 Round 7, No. 219 overall

-Wearing the unusual No. 58 -- as Bill Belichick hasn't given rookies permanent, real jersey numbers -- Etling accounted well for himself in the first practice open to reporters and then in a post-practice interview.
-He showed solid arm strength, which is something that offensive coordinator Josh McDaniels noted as a strong trait, and seemed to get the players in and out of the huddle without issue.
-There's obviously a long way to go at this point, but Etling seemed to take advantage of the expanded repetitions that he wouldn't have received if Tom Brady were present, as he worked behind veteran Brian Hoyer.
-Said Hoyer: "I can speak from my own experience, this isn't an easy system to come in to as a rookie.
+Wearing the unusual No. 58 -- as Bill Belichick hasn't given rookies permanent jersey numbers -- Etling accounted well for himself in the first practice open to reporters and then in a post-practice interview.
+He showed solid arm strength, which is something offensive coordinator Josh McDaniels noted as a strong trait, and seemed to get the players in and out of the huddle without issue.
+There's obviously a long way to go at this point, but Etling seemed to take advantage of the expanded repetitions he wouldn't have received if Tom Brady were present, as he worked behind veteran Brian Hoyer.
+Said Hoyer: "I can speak from my own experience, this isn't an easy system to come into as a rookie.
 You get a lot thrown at you, and I think Danny is doing a good job." -- Mike Reiss

 Alex McGough, Seattle Seahawks